Professional content writers can rejoice.

 The new EAT standard: Expertise, Authority, and Trustworthiness

 Though more vital in fields like finance and healthcare, no industry is exempt from Google’s new E-A-T standard.
 This is the acronym for Expertise, Authority, and Trustworthiness.
-If you’re looking for information on air movement, Google is more likely to drive you to reputable sources like Dyson or Boeing.
+For example, say you’re looking for information on air movement.
+Google is more likely to drive you to reputable sources like Dyson or Boeing.
 Though each of these companies operate in distinct industries, they have expertise in the realm of air flow.

 Offering Valuable Content, Interestingly

 What’s the lesson in all of this?
-Chiefly, you need to have expert, professional content writers to produce your content, especially if content marketing is a main artery in your business development strategy.
+Chiefly, you need to have expert, professional content writers to produce your content.
+This is especially true if content marketing is a main artery in your business development strategy.
 But industry expertise alone won’t cut it.
 You need to present that information in a way that inspires engagement.
 Hierarchy of information, scanability, and relevance all become significant elements in the presentation of content.
 You need to keep a reader interested, even excited about the content.

-Valuable information that’s poorly presented will drive visitors away faster than a toupee in a hurricane.
+Poorly-presented information will drive visitors away faster than a toupee in a hurricane, even if it’s valuable.
 It’s vital to keep your readers…well—reading.
 They want to leave the page feeling that you’ve provided something useful and accessible.
 If you’ve succeeded, they’ll remember, and are more likely to come back.
 If not, they may end up at a competitor’s site.
 In this regard, professional content writers are often more qualified than those who have industry experience, yet poor writing skills.

 As marketers, we take content quality seriously.
 To do anything less is to disrespect readers, and consequently, customers.
-Because Google is now reviewing websites using the E-A-T standard, your site ranking is affected by the quality of your content.
+Because Google is now reviewing websites using the E-A-T standard, the quality of your content will affect your site content.
 If you’re wondering how to create effective content marketing that gets the attention of both Google and customers, let’s talk.